 Knowing about the form and function of each muscle and how they interact can help a person understand how muscles in the arm work.
-Keeping the arm muscles healthy and limber may help prevent issues from injury or overworking.
+Keeping the

 This article discusses the function and anatomy of muscles in the arms, conditions that may affect the arms, and tips for arm muscle health.

 All the muscles in the body have different functions.
 So, when a person wants to move their arm or do something else, one or more of the muscles engage to perform the action.

 Muscles usually work in pairs and move in various ways: The